gromerol/utilerias/tandemscroll/mobile/ios/documentation/index.md

 ### void lockTogether(TiScrollView[] views)
 Locks the specified scroll views together so that when one is scrolled, the others will be scrolled proportionately.
+Only one set of scroll views can be locked together at any given point.

 ## Usage